cx-language/cx/docs/book/introduction.md

 - C* doesn't require importing files from the same project.
   All C* files in the project source directory are by default assumed to belong to the project as a "convention over configuration".

-- C* is a simpler language in terms of the number of language features.

 - C* has a more familiar C-style syntax, which:
   - allows C/C++ programmers to be immediately productive with it